Recycling Reflections for Perfect Photon Capture: Methodology

-Hence, we only need to track the commutator between the relevant lowering operators and the raising operator of the input pulse, e.g. $b_{in}(t)=\left[\hat{b}_{in}(t),\hat{c}^\dagger\right]$.
+as \(\hat{a}(0)\) started with vacuum and the input is unimodal.
+Hence, we only need to track the commutator between the relevant lowering operators and the raising operator of the input pulse, e.g. $b_{in}(t)=\left[\hat{b}_{in}(t),\hat{c}^\dagger\right]$. \(b_{in}(t)\) is the input pulse shape, i.e. \(\hat{c}^\dagger=\int b_{in}(t)\hat{b}_{in}^\dagger(t)dt\), but here we interpret it as the complex amplitude of \(\hat{b}_{in}(t)\) projected in \(\hat{c}\).
+Note that the \(t\) dependence here does not arise from time-dependent dynamics of a mode like \(a(t)\) from \(\hat{a}(t)\), but a time-dependent label of an infinite family of orthogonal modes \(\hat{b}_{in}(t)\).
 The problem is then reduced to optimizing \(\kappa(t)\) to capture an input photon represented by the normalized pulse $b_{in}(t)$, and this work focuses on extending the analysis to two-pass configurations with delayed reflection (see FIG. \ref{fig:passes}).
-Such cavity obeys obeys the following equation:
+Such cavity obeys the following equation:

 where